ultimate271/notes/tolkien/akallabeth.md

 a smouldering fire; and men looked upon the faces of their fellows, and it seemed to them that they were red with wrath.

+### Ar-Pharazôn sets sail on Alcarondas, Castle of the Sea
 Then Ar-Pharazôn hardened his heart, and he went aboard his mighty ship, Alcarondas, Castle of the Sea.
 Many-oared it was and many-masted, golden and sable; and upon it the throne of Ar-Pharazôn was set.
 Then he did on his panoply